hickmanw/jupyterhub/docs/source/reference/spawners.md

 `c.Spawner.mem_limit`: A **limit** specifies the *maximum amount of memory* that may be allocated, though there is no promise that the maximum amount will be available.
-In supported spawners, you can set `c.Spawner.mem_limit` to limit the total amount of memory that a single-user notebook server can allocate.
+In supported spawners, you can set `c.Spawner.mem_limit` to limit the total amount of memory that a single-user server can allocate.
 Attempting to use more memory than this limit will cause errors.
-The single-user notebook server can discover its own memory limit by looking at the environment variable `MEM_LIMIT`, which is specified in absolute bytes.
+The single-user server can discover its own memory limit by looking at the environment variable `MEM_LIMIT`, which is specified in absolute bytes.

 `c.Spawner.mem_guarantee`: Sometimes, a **guarantee** of a *minimum amount of memory* is desirable.
-In this case, you can set `c.Spawner.mem_guarantee` to to provide a guarantee that at minimum this much memory will always be available for the single-user notebook server to use.
-The environment variable `MEM_GUARANTEE` will also be set in the single-user notebook server.
+In this case, you can set `c.Spawner.mem_guarantee` to to provide a guarantee that at minimum this much memory will always be available for the single-user  server to use.
+The environment variable `MEM_GUARANTEE` will also be set in the single-user server.

 **The spawner's underlying system or cluster is responsible for enforcing these limits and providing these guarantees.** If these values are set to `None`, no